 If you or a loved one took Belviq and were diagnosed with cancer, contact a Belviq Lawyer today.
 We’re here to help.

 Contact a Bleviq Lawyer

-The Belviq lawyers at The Carlson Law Firm are representing people who need to file a Belviq lawsuit.
-If you’ve been diagnosed with pancreatic, colorectal or lung cancer, contact a qualified Belviq lawyer at 866-359-5690.
+The Belviq lawyers at The Carlson Law Firm are helping patients who been diagnosed with pancreatic, colorectal or lung cancer after lorcaserin.
+Contact a qualified Belviq lawyer at 800-359-5690.

 How much does a Belviq Lawsuit cost?